-Number of employees Leave permitted 1-14 employees 4 weeks 15-49 employees 8 weeks 50 or more employees 12 weeks Leave may be taken consecutively, intermittently, or on a reduced work schedule basis.
+Number of employees

+15-49 employees 50 or more employees Leave permitted

+4 weeks 8 weeks

+Leave may be taken consecutively, intermittently, or on a reduced work schedule basis.

-For information on filing a complaint please call: 312-793-6797 or visit the website: https://www2.illinois.gov/idol/Laws-Rules/CONMED/Pages/vessa.aspx
+For information on filing a complaint please call: 312-793-6797 or visit the website: labor.illinois.gov/vessa

-ACCOMMODATIONS - VESSA provides that employees are entitled to reasonable accommodations to address the needs of the victim(s).
+ACCOMMODATIONS VESSA provides that employees are entitled to reasonable accommodations to address the needs of the victim(s).
 Accommodations include, but are not limited to, an adjustment to the job structure, workplace facility, work requirements, or telephone number, seating assignment, or physical security of the work area.

-DISCRIMINATION AND RETALIATION - VESSA prohibits employers from discriminating, retaliating, or otherwise treating an employee or job applicant unfavorably if the individual involved:
+DISCRIMINATION AND RETALIATION VESSA prohibits employers from discriminating, retaliating, or otherwise treating an employee or job applicant unfavorably if the individual involved:

-- Is or is perceived to be a victim of domestic, sexual, or gender violence, or any other crime of violence; - Attended, participated in, prepared for, or requested leave to attend, participate in, or prepare for a criminal or civil court or administrative proceeding relating to domestic, sexual, or gender violence, or any other crime of violence; - Requested or took VESSA leave for any reason; - Requested an accommodation, regardless of whether the accommodation was granted; - The workplace is disrupted or threatened by the action of a person whom the individual states has committed or threatened to commit domestic, sexual, or gender violence, or any other crime of violence, against the individual or the individual's family or household member; or - · Exercised any other rights under VESSA.
+- Is or is perceived to be a victim of domestic, sexual, or gender violence, or any other crime of violence; - Attended, participated in, prepared for, or requested leave to attend, participate in, or prepare for a criminal or civil court or administrative proceeding relating to domestic, sexual, or gender violence, or any other crime of violence: - Requested or took VESSA leave for any reason;

-labor.illinois.gov • DOL.Questions@lllinois.gov
+Requested an accommodation, regardless of whether the accommodation was granted;

+The workplace is disrupted or threatened by the action of a person whom the individual states has committed or threatened to commit domestic, sexual, or gender violence, or any other crime of violence, against the individual or the individual's family or household member; or labor.illinois.gov • DOL.Questions@lllinois.gov